 Through debt consolidation, you can set up a plan that is designed to systematically end your debt within three to five years.
 Aspects you should consider include:

 A debt consolidation plan may be the best route to take if you want to rid yourself of your debt in the next few years and have a personal financial responsibility.

 This is traditionally a personal loan.
-People looking to to remodel their kitchen, finish a basement, or plant a garden can take out a personal loan and talk to debt resolution pros and reinvest it into their home increasing the home value.
+People looking to remodel their kitchen, finish a basement, or plant a garden can take out a personal loan and talk to debt resolution pros and reinvest it into their home increasing the home value.

 Is This Different From A Home Equity Loan?